satrialoka/satrialoka.github.io/_posts/2020-03-08-Jensen-Inequality.markdown

 and $ 0 \leq \alpha \leq 1$, also $$a,b \in X $$, $$X$$ is a concave set.

-contrarily, in a convex function the line segment between any two points is lies above or on the function so we only need to change the $$\geq$$ sign above to $$\leq$$.
+contrarily, in a convex function the line segment between any two points is lies above or on the function.
+So, we only need to change the $$\geq$$ sign above to $$\leq$$.

 for example $$\log(x)$$ is a concave function, and $$-\log(x)$$ is a convex function.
 The definition above can be visualized as follows: